samgoldman/chess_analytics_blog/_drafts/1-eco-by-rating-timecontrol.md

 ## All Time Controls
 <svg id="chart-all"></svg>

-This chart shows ECO main category usage by game rating
+This chart shows two things: the lines show the percent of games in each rating bin that use an opening in a given ECO category.
+The bar chart shows the number of games in each of those rating bins.
+Additionally, the black line shows the overall average

 ## UltraBullet
 <svg id="chart-ultrabullet"></svg>